MashiAma/BasicCalculator/README.md

 #Basic Calculator Application

-This is a simple calculator application built using React Native.
+This is a simple calculator application built using React JS.

 ## Features